daudix/daudix.one/content/home/index.md

 # David Lapshin
 </div>

 Greetings!
-Welcome to my little corner on the World Wild Web.
+Welcome to my little corner on the World Wild Web and a second home of mine.
 You might know me by my online handle; Daudix.

 <div class="buttons start big">
   <a class="suggested" href="#about">About Me ↓</a>